ivancanosa/another_image_viewer/README.md

 - make test: builds and executes the tests

 ## TODO
-- Change "cacheFilenames.hpp" so it also works on windows
+- Change "cacheFilenames.hpp" so it also works on windows.
+- Be able to insert system commands inside the image viewer.
+It would allow to perform arbitrary operations on selected images.
+- Key bindings so the user is able to execute arbitrary commands.